dineshbabu/ToDoListApp/ReadMe.md

 ## Steps to build the application

 Prerequisite : Java 8 and gradle 3.2.1 installed
-Note: Since no database is used once you restart the application you will lose all data.

 1) Get the source code from git https://github.com/dineshbabu/ToDoListApp
 2) Use intelliJ Java IDE and add the project to the IDE to view source code